Marry-your-rapist law: Malaysia

 Malaysia does not have a rape-marriage law, but nearly did by judicial ruling in 2015–16.
 The Sessions Court verdict that a man accused of two counts of statutory rape of a 14-year-old girl from Petra Jaya in the Malaysian part of Borneo in October 2015, would escape punishment because he claimed to have married his victim, was overruled by the High Court in Sabah and Sarawak in August 2016 after large-scale protests argued this would set a dangerous precedent for child rapists to escape punishment.
 Because Malaysia does not have a law against marital rape, it is not uncommon for a rapist to marry their victim after an attack, then claim that the assault happened after they were married.
 Perpetrators can indeed be punished for acts of sexual violence if they are not married to their victim, but the absence of a law against marital rape provides a loophole, allowing rapists to marry their victims to avoid punishment.

 Morocco

-In 2012, Morocco amended Article 475, which provided between one- to five-year prison sentence for a perpetrator that abducted or deceived a minor with no resort to violence or threat, or attempted to do so.
-The article included a second clause that permitted the withdrawal of a persecution if the perpetrator married the girl or woman.
+In 2012, Morocco amended Article 475, which provided between one- and five-year prison sentence for a perpetrator that abducted or deceived a minor with no resort to violence or threat, or attempted to do so.
+The article included a second clause that permitted the prosecution be withdrawn if the perpetrator married the victim.
 A number of protests and campaigns took place in Morocco prior to the abolition of the Article.
 The Parliament abolished the law in 2014 as it was considered to be at odds with the 2011 constitution.